Rajjotok

-Rajjotok was a Bengali television Soap Opera that premiered on April 7, 2014, and aired on Zee Bangla.
-Produced by Surinder Films and it starred Mishmee Das as main female protagonist and Biswajit Ghosh as main male protagonist.
+Rajjotok was a Bengali television soap opera that premiered on April 7, 2014, and aired on Zee Bangla.
+It was produced by Surinder Films.
+It starred Anamika Chakraborty, Mishmee Das as the main female protagonist and Biswajit Ghosh as the main male protagonist.

 Plot summary

-'Rajjotok' (meaning perfect match) is a coming-of-age story of a cheerful filmy girl called 'Bonnie'.
-Bonnie, who is the protagonist of the show, is a unique character.
+Rajjotok (meaning "perfect match") is a coming-of-age story of a cheerful filmy girl called Bonnie.
+She is the protagonist of the show, and a unique character.
 She has always been so strongly influenced by films that she equates her real life situations with a film.
-In her search for her Hero, she ends up marrying poor and simpleton Shekhar who turns out to be completely contrary to any filmy Hero that she had ever dreamt of.
-Her life suddenly becomes unlike any movie she had ever seen or heard.
+In her search for her hero, she ends up marrying the poor simpleton Shekhar who turns out to be completely contrary to any filmy hero that she had ever dreamt of.
+Her life suddenly becomes unlike any movie she has ever seen or heard.